tagspaces/documentation/docs/tutorials/using-tagspaces-collaboratively.md

 - Typically involves some setup and credential management
 - May incur cloud storage costs

-## Using local object storage on your NAS
+## Using object storage on your NAS

 If you prefer self-hosting or need a private cloud, you can run your own **S3-compatible storage** locally on a NAS or server.